Kenya Health Entry Requirements: Travel Rules Guide

 The consequences of failure to show a valid yellow fever vaccination certificate may be severe, such as refusal of entry, obligatory vaccination on the entry point, or quarantine at the expense.
 Compliance is therefore essential.

 Although routine vaccinations are not always strictly enforced at border control, travelers are strongly encouraged to ensure they are up to date before departure.
-These vaccinations are regarded as associated with the general Kenya travel vaccine requirements and are added to individual safety during a journey in the country.
+These vaccinations are regarded as associated with the general vaccination requirements Kenya and are added to individual safety during a journey in the country.

-Kenyan authorities reserve the right to conduct health screenings at entry points.
+Kenyan authorities reserve the right to conduct health screenings at entry points, especially at the largest airport in Kenya.
 Such screenings can involve visual health testing or medical check-ups when there is a high level of concern about the health of the populace.
 Travelers are expected to fully cooperate with such procedures.

 Health-related documents, such as vaccination certificates and other medical records, should be brought in the hand luggage of all travelers.
 They have to be original, valid, and convenient to inspect by the officials.